Sign up for email updates!

-The Illinois Angel Investment Tax Credit Program encourages investment in innovative, early-stage companies to help them obtain the working capital needed to further their growth in Illinois.
-Investors in companies certified as Qualified New Business Ventures (QNBVs) can receive a state tax credit equal to 25% of their investment (up to $2 million).
+The Illinois Angel Investment Tax Credit Program encourages investment in innovative, early-stage companies to help obtain the working capital needed to further the growth of their company in Illinois.
+Investors in companies that are certified as Qualified New Business Ventures (QNBVs) can receive a state tax credit equal to 25% of their investment (up to $2 million).

 Tax Incentive Allocations

-A total of $10 million in Angel Investment tax credits will be allocated in 2019.
-Funds will be allocated by quarter, on a first-come first-served basis (see Allocation Schedule, under Program Documents below).
-Once tax incentive funding for a particular quarter is exhausted, no further funds can be allocated until the subsequent quarter.
+A total of $10 million in Angel Investment tax credits are allocated in CY 2019, 2020 and 2021.
+Credits will be released by quarter, on a first-come first-served basis.
+Once tax incentive credits for a particular quarter are exhausted, no further credits can be allocated until the subsequent quarter.

 Businesses must register for each taxable year in which they desire to be a qualified new business venture (QNBV).
-All previously certified QNBV's MUST apply as a new applicant each year.
 QNBV applications are reviewed by a committee on a rolling basis throughout the calendar year.

-Businesses seeking eligibility with the program must satisfy the following requirements:
+Businesses seeking eligibility as a QNBV must meet all of the following conditions:

-The principal place of business must be in Illinois.
+- it has its principal place of business in Illinois;

-Must have been in operation in Illinois for no more than 10 consecutive years prior to certification.
+- it has been in operation in Illinois for not more than 10 consecutive years;

-Cannot have received more than $10 million in aggregate private equity investments, or $4 million in investments that qualified for tax credits.
+- it has received not more than $10,000,000 in aggregate investments; or it has received not more than $4,000,000 in investments that qualified for tax credits;

 The 2018 Angel legislation created two specific set-asides.
 The Registration Notice provided to each QNBV upon certification indicates which, if any, apply.